CodeWizard-1/e-commerce/README.md

 ## **Agile Planning**

 My project followed an agile planning approach, breaking down each feature into user stories to align with user expectations.
 Each user story was meticulously planned, leading to the creation of multiple tasks dedicated to implementing specific features.
-These tasks were then grouped into epics.

 To prioritize development efforts, features were categorized as Must Have, Should Have, Could Have, and Won't Have.
 This classification helped determine the importance of each feature.